Modern wealth management platforms support multi-generational client development

 Wealth management services play a pivotal role in attracting and retaining banks’ most profitable customers.
 Demographic shifts will transform the profile of customers with the most profit potential as well as expand the role of wealth advisers most in sync with these new clients’ expectations.
 Additionally, banks will face challenges associated with regulatory changes, rapid technological advancement and shifts in competitive dynamics.

 As a result, banks must aggressively compete to retain assets and win new business.
-This will create increased demand for wealth platforms that provide high-end digital investor experiences, solutions to boost adviser productivity and the ability to better profile clients.
+This will create increased demand for wealth management platforms that provide high-end digital investor experiences, solutions to boost adviser productivity and the ability to better profile clients.

 Demographic shifts are changing the profile of both wealth managers and investors.
 One-third of financial advisers are expected to retire during the next decade, according to Deloitte, which will usher in a new generation of tech-savvy, more demographically-diverse wealth managers.
 McKinsey predicts that the next generation of advisers will expand their roles beyond investment managers and become more like life coaches for investments, banking, healthcare, protection taxes, estate and financial wellness needs.